openemv/dukpt/README.md

 On MacOS, a bundle can also be built using the `BUILD_MACOSX_BUNDLE` option and packaged as a DMG installer.
-Assuming `tr31_DIR` and `QT_DIR` are already appropriately set, this is an example of how a self-contained, static, native bundle and isntaller can be built from scratch for MacOS:
+Assuming `tr31_DIR` and `QT_DIR` are already appropriately set, this is an example of how a self-contained, static, native bundle and installer can be built from scratch for MacOS:
 ```shell
 rm -Rf build &&
 cmake -B build -DCMAKE_BUILD_TYPE="RelWithDebInfo" -DFETCH_MBEDTLS=YES -DFETCH_ARGP=YES -DBUILD_DUKPT_UI=YES -DBUILD_MACOSX_BUNDLE=YES &&